Zum Inhalt

 Naming

-Manufacturer prefixes will be assigned centrally in future.
-If you develop plugins yourself, please make sure that the name is as unique as possible so that there are no name collisions with the manufacturer prefix.
+Manufacturer-prefixes will be assigned centrally in future.
+If you develop plugins yourself, please make sure that the name is as unique as possible so that no name collisions occur with the manufacturer prefix.

-For the plugin directory, the name is combined with the manufacturer prefix in CamelCase notation.
+For the plugin-directory, the name is composed with the manufacturer-prefix in CamelCase-spelling.

-As the plugin ID in the name field of composer.json, the name is written as manufacturer/pluginname in snake_case.
+As a plugin-ID in the name-field of composer.json, the name is written as manufacturer/pluginname in snake_case.

 Basic structure